Mama Stamberg Takes Her Cranberry Relish Recipe To Ocean Spray's CEO

 Several hours before serving, move it from the freezer to the refrigerator compartment to thaw.
 (It should still have some icy slivers left.)

-The relish will be thick, creamy and shocking pink.
+The relish will be thick, creamy and shockingly pink.
 (OK, Pepto-Bismol pink.)

 Makes 1 1/2 pints.